ninakali/ninakali.github.io/notes/win2apri/index.md

 <p class="imgdesc">Welcome to Windows 2.
 I have GW Basic, Turbo Pascal, Windows 1, Windows 2, Word and Excel installed on the hard drive, and I still have almost 2 megabytes free.</p>

 [![0201.jpg](0201.jpg)](0201.jpg)
 <p class="imgdesc">PC Paintbrush is one of the few programs that work on both Windows 1 and Windows 2.
 But it is more stable when running on top of Windows 2.
-Note that this is not Microsoft Paint (yet).</p>
+Note that this is not Microsoft Paint **yet**: Microsoft would license this product only for its Windows 3.0 release.</p>

 [![0202.jpg](0202.jpg)](0202.jpg)
 <p class="imgdesc">I have to remind you that the screen is <em>monochrome</em>.
 Pixel dithering works really well on a 100 PPI 800x400 display, creating shades of grey from pixel patterns.</p>